Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 ```

 We added a short explanation and a default value for each argument.
-If no attribute is given, the default is taken, and if something strange is invoked a help is printed showing the expected datatype and description.
+If no attribute is given the default is taken and if something strange is invoked a help is printed showing the expected datatype and description.

 To use this cool feature, we adjust our main: